megaport/terraform-provider-megaport/docs/data-sources/vxcs.md

 Required:

 - `name` (String) Name of the field to filter by.
-Available filters: name, rate-limit, provisioning-status, aend-uid, bend-uid, company-name.
+Available filters: name, rate-limit, provisioning-status, aend-uid, bend-uid, cost-centre, company-name.
 - `values` (List of String) Set of values that are accepted for the given field.